pmlcrz/pmlcrz/README.md

 </details>

 ## ☺
-- Full stack developer deeply in love with PHP and embracing the Java as time goes by.
+- Full stack developer with a strong affinity for PHP and progressively adopting Java as time elapses.
 - Perpetually curious, constantly seeking to learn something new.

 ## ✐